 English contributes significantly to the teaching of mathematics in our school.
 Children in Key Stage 2 are encouraged to read and interpret problems in order to identify the mathematics involved.
-They explain and present their work to others during plenary sessions and they communicate mathematically through the developing use of precise mathematical language.
+They explain their reasoning using sentence stems where necessary, and communicate mathematically through the developing use of precise mathematical language.